Skip to content

 raise RuntimeError("Async request received but no async transport available")

-if self.retry.is_retryable_method(request.method):
+if retry.is_retryable_method(request.method):

 send_method = partial(self._async_transport.handle_async_request)

-response = await self._retry_operation_async(request, send_method)
+response = await _retry_operation_async(request, send_method, retry)

 else: